|

 Unfortunately it is really so.
 You should paste search engine code on

-the each page with the mouse position javascript.
+the each page with the css rollover menus.

-If you don't want to create your mouse position javascript (and add search engine friendly
+If you don't want to create your css rollover menus (and add search engine friendly

 code) on each page, you can try to use frames or iframes, the menu has a crossframe mode.
 Also you can use a